 In terms of durability, the iPhone 15 features a Ceramic Shield on the front cover and is water and dust-resistant with a rating of IP68, allowing for submersion at a maximum depth of 6 meters for up to 30 minutes.

-I am a great fan of the silent button, and I'm thrilled that the non-Pro models have kept it as simple and straightforward as it always was.
+I am a great fan of the physical mute key, and I'm thrilled that the non-Pro models have kept it as simple and straightforward as it always was.
 However, I understand that for some people, this could represent a drawback, as it doesn’t allow for remapping like on the iPhone 15 Pro Series.

 - Related to the topic: Is Apple Really a Role Model for Eco-friendliness?